Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Plot: In The Great Alone, Ernt Allbright is a former Prisoner of War who returns home from the Vietnam War with PTSD.
 He impulsively moves to Alaska, where he, his wife Cora, and his teen daughter Leni live in Americaโ€™s last frontier.
 There, they fight for survival– literally and figuratively.

-Review: This winter-themed book is a harrowing story of resilience, which is both beautiful and devastating.
+Review: This winter romance novel is a harrowing story of resilience, which is both beautiful and devastating.
 It has stayed with me since I read it years ago.
 I still think about the picturesque but harsh realities of Alaska, which I Googled so many times while reading it.
 Its riveting words also kept me up all night, turning the pages.
+It would make for a great winter book club read.

 Related Post: Review of The Great Alone